pcapriotti/optparse-applicative/README.md

 version control systems like `git`, or build tools like `cabal`.

-A command can be created using the `subparser` builder (or `hsubparser`, which is identical but for an additional '--help' option on each command), and commands can be added with the `command` modifier.
+A command can be created using the `subparser` builder (or `hsubparser`, which is identical but for an additional `--help` option on each command), and commands can be added with the `command` modifier.
 For example